 It is a crucial step as suffocating the unit with other materials can be hazardous.
 Insufficient ventilation can damage the burner, cause carbon monoxide emissions, waste energy, and be the source of a fire hazard.

 Every ten months or so, it is essential to completely drain the tank using the drain valve.
 Draining the tank will get rid of residue as well as sediment build-up.

 Whenever you plan to go away for the weekend or go on an extended holiday, remember to set the thermostat to the “vacation” mode.
 It will not only keep the unit safe but reduce your bills and save precious energy.

 Allow a professional to assess your heater every ten to twelve months.
 People only make use of them only when the unit starts groaning or begins to shows signs of wear and tear.
 By this time usually, it is already too late to save the heater.
 Regular maintenance will extend its durability and keep it running in optimum condition.

 Enlisting a licensed plumbing service is not only efficient, cost-effective, and safe.
 It can be very tempting to undertake the repairs as a DIY.
 With all the video tutorials floating around the internet, it can give you a false sense of confidence.

 But water heaters require professional service more than other units.
 Stories of people having serious accidents in the bathroom due to a faulty or malfunctioning water heater are not uncommon.

-Licensed professionals have the knowledge, and the expertise to not only solve the problem at hand but have a thorough assessment.
+Licensed plumbing service professionals have the knowledge, and the expertise to not only solve the problem at hand but have a thorough assessment.
 They also possess the right tools and pieces of equipment to correct every problem with the heater.

 Apart from efficiency and convenience, most of them are also available whenever the services are required, day or night.